keyber-inc/flutter_web_router/README.md

 # flutter_web_router

-A router that handles request URIs with wildcards.
+A router that handles request URIs with wildcards and generate URIs with parameters.

 ## usage